 Did Trilobites have eyes?

-The earliest truly complex optics were found in Trilobites.
+They possessed the earliest truly complex optics.
 They had compound eyes, with numerous distinct ommatidia groupings of photoreceptor cells, each having its own focus, which further combines all of the input into a mosaic-like image in the species’ brain.